aalto-ics-kepaco/msms_rt_ssvm/README.md

 model for the molecule structure prediction of liquid chromatography (LC) tandem mass spectrometry data (MS²).
 This work is part of the publication:

-**"Machine learning for joint structural annotation of metabolites using LC retention time order and tandem mass spectrometry data"**,
+**"Joint structural annotation of small molecules using liquid chromatography retention order and tandem mass spectrometry data"**,

 *Eric Bach, Emma L. Schymanski and Juho Rousu*, 2022